When looking for a job, you won’t get far without a professional-looking resume.

 What is an online resume and why should you build one?

-Compared to a traditional PDF or paper CV, a resume website has many advantages.
+Compared to a traditional PDF or paper CV, resume websites have many advantages:

-It allows anyone to locate you on search engines when they’re looking for a service related to your industry and expertise (as long as the website contains the appropriate keywords).
+- It allows anyone to locate you on search engines when they’re looking for a service related to your industry and expertise.

-A website is also useful for recruiters.
+- A website is also useful for recruiters.
 All the necessary information can be found quickly, in one place.
-Plus, you can link to your social media accounts.

-On a related note, a website enables more creativity, and opportunities to impress companies.
-Choose unique features and design elements; the customization possibilities are unlimited.
+- On a related note, a website enables more creativity, and opportunities to impress companies.
+The best personal website is one that stands out.

-Lastly, it can improve your personal and professional brand.
-Establishing an online presence with a resume website suggests that you care about how you look in front of potential clients and employers.
+- Lastly, it can improve your personal and professional brand.
+Establishing an online presence with a resume website suggests that you care about how you look in front of potential customers and employers.

 The Zyro Website Builder can streamline the process of making your personal resume.

-Combined with the top fifteen examples we’ve shown above, you’re ready to make a beautiful resume website.
+Combined with the top 20 resume websites we’ve shown above, you’re ready to make a beautiful resume website.